 Most Heat Pump central systems do this switching automatically, and are primarily designed to switch to much more efficient GAS heating mode.
 If you do not have Natural Gas, you can convert your gas furnace to Propane.
 Heat pumps are typically not compatible with OIL furnaces.
-If you don’t have Gas or Propane, it’s advisable to install a forced hot water Boiler, and heat your home with radiant heat from radiators.
+If you don’t have Gas or Propane, it’s advisable to install a Forced Hot Water Boiler (which costs less than a furnace to operate), and heat your home with comfortable radiant heat from radiators or heated floors.

 In cooling mode, Central Heat Pumps are not much better than 16-17 SEER conventional Central AC, but cost significantly more ($2300-$3500 extra).
 You should probably just install a higher SEER Central AC + Gas Furnace or switch to Ductless Mini Split AC / Heat Pumps, which are capable of delivering heat even in extreme cold weather (as low as -15F degrees) and are much more efficient in cooling mode: up-to 33 SEER in single zone configuration and 20-22 SEER in multi-zone configurations.

 If you live in very cold climate (region 1 & 2) and want to use ductless heat pump for heating, it is advisable lo also have a backup heating system for extra cold days.